Introduction

 In 2018 Lord Farmer carried out a review into how to strengthen family ties for women serving sentences in the community and in custody, as well as under probation supervision after release.
 Clinks was a member of the review’s expert panel and led the call for evidence.
 We heard from approximately 10% of the female prison population along with their families, the voluntary organisations that support them and academics.
 We are delighted that the voice of these experts has been able to help shape the focus and recommendations of the review and we are grateful to our members for facilitating this engagement.
 The report was published in June 2019 and made a total of 33 recommendations.
 You can access it here.

-Clinks gathers intelligence at these events to inform our representative work with government and other stakeholders, including the MoJ’s Advisory Board for Female.
+Clinks gathers intelligence at these events to inform our representative work with government and other stakeholders, including the MoJ's Women in the Criminal Justice System Expert Group.
 Lisa Dando, women’s specialist on the Reducing Reoffending Third Sector Advisory Group and Chief Executive at Brighton Women’s Centre, attends the women’s networking forum to gather feedback about key issues raised by the women’s sector to reflect these to national government at RR3 meetings.

-If you would like to attend the next women’s networking forum, you can find details of upcoming events here.
-If you would like to suggest content for a network meeting, please contact Jackie Lowthian.
+Find details of upcoming events here.
+If you would like to suggest content for a network meeting, or request the network's presentations or notes from previous meetings, please contact Jackie Lowthian at Jackie.lowthian@clinks.org.

 Advising the Ministry of Justice

-Our representative work with the government and other stakeholders includes representation on the Ministry of Justice’s Advisory Board for Female Offenders (ABFO).
+Our representative work with the government and other stakeholders includes representation on the MoJ's Women in the Criminal Justice System Expert Group.
 The Reducing Reoffending Third Sector Advisory Group (RR3), the advisory group to the Ministry of Justice includes a representative from the women’s sector.
-If you would like to raise an issue with either of these groups, please email ABFO rep Jess Mullen or RR3 rep LisaDando@womenscentre.org.uk
+If you would like to raise an issue with either of these groups, please email Sam Julius or RR3 women's seat holder Nicola Drinkwater.

 What's new